© 2021 Snekguy. All rights reserved.

 They made their way through more gloomy corridors, Moira setting down her candlestick on her cart, its wheels squeaking on the stone floors.
 When they started seeing busts and paintings again, Freddy knew that they had returned to the left wing of the manor, the hallway soon opening up into another space large enough to give him vertigo.
 This one was a truly immense dining hall, the high, sloping ceiling and the exposed beams above his head giving him the impression that he was stepping into some kind of cathedral.
 There was a long table running down its center that could have seated fifty people on each side, and there was a throne-like chair with a tall backrest at the far end.
 Rising behind it was yet another larger-than-life portrait, this one portraying a man riding a horse on some unknown battlefield.
 The painting alone had a similar surface area to the table in the kitchen they had just left.

 Moira walked all the way to the far end of the room, then left her cart beside the table, leaning over to light a couple of candelabras that were sitting on its varnished surface.
 In the light of the candles, she transferred the dishes to the table, then took her place in the throne-like chair at its head.
-Freddy stood there in awe for a few moments before she gestured to the place to her left, and he slid into the chair beside her.
+Freddy stood there in awe for a few moments before she gestured to the place to her left, and he slid into the seat beside her.

 “Huh,” he mumbled, watching as she gripped one of the little frilly covers on the turkey’s leg as she cut into it with a knife.
 “I’ve seen those things in commercials, but I never knew what they were for until now.”